Description of IR Residency

 Early Specialization in Interventional Radiology (ESIR):

 ACGME has stipulated that residents may enter the Independent program at the advanced (PGY7) level if they completed a DR residency in a program qualified to provide experience during the DR residency that qualifies them for this advanced placement.
-Emory University Diagnostic Radiology program is in the process of gaining the ESIR Designation.
+Emory University Diagnostic Radiology Program has received and been approved for the ESIR Designation.

 Can I see the IR residency program requirements?